 Use your opposite hand to feel your breast, so your right hand to check your left breast and vice versa.
 Keep fingers straight and together and use the fingertips with a firm, smooth touch.

 Either start from the nipple, moving outwards in a circular motion, or opt for a more up and down approach.
 There is no right or wrong way to do the exam, so choose what feels most comfortable for you.

 It’s important you cover the entire area from your abdomen to your collarbone and from your armpit to the center of your chest.

 If you’ve noticed anything unusual, don’t panic – 8 out of 10 lumps aren’t cancerous.
 However, please take the time to speak to your doctor or gynecologist if you spot any changes during the exam.

 Regular mammograms, especially in women over 40, are also an important part of screening for breast cancer and these can catch irregularities even earlier.

+Thanks for reading our self-breast exam guidelines.
 If you’re interested in learning more about your body, Natural Cycles offers an educational experience teaching you about your cycle whilst helping you to prevent or plan a pregnancy.